-Brunch is always a drag at Godfrey’s where it has been recognized as one of the top 10 drag brunches in the US by Thrillist.
+Godfrey’s Drag Brunch is a must – it’s been recognized as one of the top 10 drag brunches in the US by Thrillist.

 Walk off that eggs benedict with a Carytown stroll and stop in Mongrel -- a Richmond go-to for cards and gifts since 1991.